 The Psalmist encourages us that “observance [of God’s Instruction] brings great reward.”
 The reward is self-contained within the keeping of it and is available to all!
 According to this passage, it brings joy, clear perception of truth, and warning from dangerous error.
 If these are only some of the primary benefits of faith in God, why would we instead persist in choosing our own way?

 If you enjoy these daily blog posts, be sure to visit the growing archive of the Core of the Bible podcast.
 Each week we take a more in-depth look at one of the various topics presented in the daily blog.
 You can view the podcast archive on our Podcast Page, at Core of the Bible on Simplecast, or your favorite podcast streaming service.

-Now also on YouTube!
-Just getting started, but new videos will be added regularly on many different topics, find us at: Core of the Bible on YouTube.
+Now also on YouTube, find us at: Core of the Bible on YouTube.